Growing Orchids: October in St. Augustine

 Miscellaneous Genera

-You should be seeing flowers of Ctsm. pileatum and its hybrids now.
-Handle these and all catasetums with care when the blooms are open because a minor jarring of the plant can cause the flowers to eject their pollen-carrying anther caps, resulting in a much shortened flower life.
+You should be seeing flowers on catasetums and their relatives now.
+Handle catasetums with care when the blooms are open because a minor jarring of the plant can cause the flowers to eject their pollen-carrying anther caps, resulting in a much shortened flower life.
 This interesting and unique method of natural pollen dissemination is always a stimulating topic of conversation for those seeing it occur for the first time.